meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

         If you have already downloaded/installed the MacOS WCH-IC CH340 ("CH341SER_MAC") drivers via the CH34x_Install_V1.5.pkg, you will have to Uninstall the kernel extension:
         <br />
         <br />
-        1. Unplug your T-Echo<br />
+        1. Unplug your device<br />
         2. Open the Terminal and run:<br />
-        3. sudo -rf /Library/Extensions/usbserial.kext<br />
+        3. sudo rm -rf /Library/Extensions/usbserial.kext<br />
         4. Reboot
     </div>
   </div>